Rawhide release & package build

 ./scripts/makebumpver -c

-2. push the master branch to the remote
+2. Push the main branch to the remote

 fedpkg clone anaconda